-On February 23, 2021, we completed the RIV Arrangement with RIV Capital and RCC.
-Refer to "Recent Developments" above for a description of the RIV Arrangement.
+On February 23, 2021, we completed the RIV Arrangement with RIV Capital and RIV Capital Corporation.
+Refer to Note 6 of our Financial Statements for a description of the RIV Arrangement.

 Concurrent with the execution of the Proposal Agreement, on June 24, 2020, we entered into the Second Consent Agreement with the CBI Group.
 See Part I, Item 1, Business for additional information on these transactions.